jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

     (ii) allowing boards to vary the time at which any 1 or more half-days take place subject to any specified preconditions or requirements:
     (iii) allowing boards to run multiple timetable arrangements unconditionally or subject to any specified preconditions or requirements:
     (iv) authorising the Minister, by notice, to determine the matters set out in subparagraphs (i) to (iii), and authorising the Minister to delegate the power to determine those matters to the Secretary in relation to any individual school:
-  (f) provide for the circumstances in which the Secretary may direct that a student be enrolled at a school.
+  (f) provide for the circumstances in which the Secretary may direct that a student be enrolled at a school:
+  (g) provide for matters relating to attendance management plans under sections 137A to 137D, including (without limitation)—
+    (i) specifying thresholds (applying to schools other than distance schools), based on the number of days a student is absent within a school term, to trigger a school’s actions and responses to a student’s absence:
+    (ii) specifying thresholds applying to distance schools to trigger a distance school’s actions and responses to a student’s absence:
+    (iii) prescribing required content of attendance management plans, including (without limitation) requiring information about how the school intends to—
+      (A) identify issues that make attendance challenging for a student:
+      (B) respond to student absences at the specified thresholds and to underlying causes of student absence:
+    (iv) specifying the period in which a board must review its attendance management plan and readopt the plan or adopt a new or amended plan.
 (3) Regulations made under this section prescribing a course of study may not restrict the method by or manner in which any subject forming part of the course is to be taught, except to the extent necessary to ensure that the teaching of the subject is consistent with the general aims of the course.
 (4) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (5) If the regulations authorise the Minister to determine matters referred to in subsection (2)﻿(e)—